mdeniz/marcus_bikes/README.md

 ![Product page Layout](doc/assets/product_page_layout.png)

-In the Product Info area the common data from the product is displayed: Brand, Model, Reference (UUID), Description and Price.
+In the *Product Info* area the common data from the product is displayed: Brand, Model, Reference (UUID), Description and Price.

-The image shown is either coming from the url stored in the database or a placeholder will replace it in case is not provided.
+The *Image* shown is either coming from the url stored in the database or a placeholder will replace it in case it's not provided.

-For the Attributes Customization area it will be show as follows.
+For the *Attributes Customization* area it will be show as follows.
 This area is interactive, whenever the customer clicks on a different attribute option it will be selected and the price will change accordingly if a price change is associated to that attribute option.

 ![Customizable Attributes Product](doc/assets/product_with_customizable_attributes.png)

-For the Parts Customization area it will be show as follows.
+For the *Parts Customizatio*n area it will be show as follows.
 This area is also interactive, whenever the customer clicks on a different part options selector it will show a modal with the products available as selection, attributes for those products can be selected there too if are defined in those products.
 Whenever the selection takes place the modal closes and the price is recalculated again.

   [PENDING]
 IMAGE